 Auburn University nurtures and defends the concept of academic tenure which assures each faculty member freedom, without jeopardy at the department, college or school, or University level, to criticize and advocate changes in existing theories, beliefs, programs, policies, and institutions and guarantees faculty members the right to support, without jeopardy, any colleague whose academic freedom is threatened.
 Tenure establishes an environment in which truth can be sought and expressed in one's teaching, research/creative work, outreach work, and service.
-Decisions on tenure are different in kind from those on promotion.
-Tenure, in fact, is more exacting.
-In addition to demonstrating quality in the areas of 1) teaching, 2) research/creative work, 3) outreach and 4) service as described above under Promotion Criteria, the candidate for tenure must also demonstrate professional collegiality.
+In addition to demonstrating quality in the areas of 1) teaching, 2) research/creative work, 3) outreach and 4) service as described above under Promotion Criteria and, where applicable, in approved departmental guidelines, the candidate for tenure must also demonstrate potential to contribute as a productive and collegial member of the academic unit in all relevant areas.
+Are the candidate's professional abilities and relationships with colleagues compatible with the departmental mission and with its long-term goals?
+Has the candidate exhibited an ability and willingness to engage in shared academic and administrative tasks that a departmental group must often perform and to participate with some measure of reason and knowledge in discussions germane to departmental policies and programs?
+Does the candidate maintain high standards of professional integrity?
+Concerns respecting a candidate's collegiality should be shared with the candidate as soon as they arise; they should certainly be addressed in the yearly review and the third year review.
+Documented evidence that a candidate's interactions with students or colleagues has significantly interfered with teaching, research/creative work, outreach or service of the candidate or others may be a basis for denial of tenure.